 - reducing saturated fat and processed meat intake.

 Click here to find out more about what to eat with prediabetes.

 Exercise is also important.
 According to a report in Diabetes Care, exercise can help prevent or delay diabetes from developing.

-These exercise and dietary changes not only help reduce the risk of developing diabetes but also protect the heart against future diseases.
+Regular exercise and a healthful diet not only help reduce the risk of developing diabetes but also protect the heart against future diseases.